rootisgod/rootisgod/_drafts/Automating-Azure-With-Ansible-Part-1-Environment-Setup.md

 - Object ID
 - Secret

+## Ansible

-## Docker and VSCode
+### Create an Ansible Docker Container in VSCode

 Now we are at a point where we can start to look at what we need to do next to create our Ansible environment.
-The first thing we need to do is create a 'dockerfile' which has the ansible setup we need to deploy to Azure.
+The first thing we need to do is create a 'dockerfile' which has the ansible software installed that we need to deploy to Azure.
 So, let's do that.

-### VSCode Setup
+### VSCode Extensions

 We also need some extensions for VSCode, but only a couple!
 Load VSCode and find and install these.